 Welcome to the homepage for the Regional ITS Architecture for Central Massachusetts.
 The Commonwealth, through the Massachusetts Department of Transportation (MassDOT), Office of Transportation Planning, has developed this architecture in cooperation with agencies and organizations involved in transportation throughout the region.

-This architecture serves a framework for transportation systems integration in the Southeastern Massachusetts area.
-For the architecture development process, "Southeastern Massachusetts" was defined as the Cape Cod, Martha's Vineyard and Nantucket MPO planning areas, as well as portions of the Old Colony and Southeastern Massachusetts MPO planning areas.
+This architecture serves a framework for transportation systems integration in the Central Massachusetts area.
+For the architecture development process, "Central Massachusetts" was defined as the Central Massachusetts and Montachusett MPO planning areas.
 For an explanation of the Architecture Development Process, click here.
 For a Summary of Changes made to the architectures in 2010, click here.
 Further information, including an Executive Summary, is available in the Project Documents section of this website.

 This Regional ITS Architecture identifies the existing and planned ITS components in the region and the interfaces among them.
 Collectively, these components and interfaces define a framework for planning and deployment of ITS in the region.
 This architecture has a time horizon of up to fifteen years, with particular focus on those systems and interfaces that are likely to be implemented in the next ten years.
 Components in the architecture are classified as either "existing" or "planned."
 Components classified as "existing" are those whose interface design is complete, regardless of whether the actual element or interface is implemented.
 Components classified as "planned" are those whose interfaces have not yet been designed.